lightbend/reactive-app-maven-plugin/README.md

 ```

 Plugin will do its best to complain if you should depend on something and forgot to add it.
 Rule of thumb is: if you use Akka Cluster features, you
-need `reactive-lib-akka-cluster-bootstrap`; if you use Lagom, you also need `reactive-lib-service-discovery`.
+need `reactive-lib-akka-cluster-bootstrap`; if you use Lagom, you also need `reactive-lib-service-discovery` and
+`api-tools`.

 ## Building a docker image